Break Point

 What does it mean to "save" a break point?

-The server wins the point despite facing a break point, keeping the game alive rather than losing serve — a saved break point doesn't appear as a break in the final score, but it was still a pressure moment survived.
+The server wins the point despite facing a break point.
+This keeps the game alive rather than losing serve.
+This means a saved break point doesn't appear as a break in the final score.
+But it was still a pressure moment survived.

 How many break points can occur in one game?

-There's no fixed limit — a game can include several break points in a row if the server keeps saving them, particularly in a game that goes through multiple deuces.
+There's no fixed limit.
+This means a game can include several break points in a row if the server keeps saving them, especially in a game that goes through multiple deuces.

 Related terms